gatsbyjs/gatsby/docs/docs/how-to/performance/resolving-out-of-memory-issues.md

 There are two ways to do this.

-**First, you can run gatsby within a memory profiler like [process-top]**(https://github.com/mafintosh/process-top).To do this, you'll need to globally install process-top, then run something like the following (substituting the path to your global Gatsby install for /opt/homebrew/bin/gatsby)
+**First, you can run gatsby within a memory profiler like [process-top](https://github.com/mafintosh/process-top)**.To do this, you'll need to globally install `process-top`, then run something like the following (substituting the path to your global Gatsby install for `/opt/homebrew/bin/gatsby`)

 `process-top /opt/homebrew/bin/gatsby build`